SITE MENU

 Brodick Castle © John Maltwood | Fotolia.com

-The castle is open daily from April to December.
-Usually closed Christmas, January, February.
-Renovation work took place in 2018-2019.
+The castle is open daily from March to October (closed from November to February).
 Click here for opening details.
-The Country Park is open all year round every day from 9.30am until sunset.
 Telephone: +44 1770 302202.
 There's a licensed restaurant and souvenir shop.
 Available for weddings.

 The National Trust for Scotland has more details.